Danzy Senna: Where Did You Sleep Last Night?

 Senna's two novels were followed by the memoir Where Did You Sleep Last Night?: A Personal History (2009).
 She recounts the story of her parents, who married in 1968.
-Her mother was a white woman with a blue-blood Bostonian lineage.
-Her father was a black man, the son of a single mother and an unknown father.
+Her mother is a white woman with a blue-blood Bostonian lineage.
+Her father is of African-American and Mexican descent, the son of a single mother and an unknown father.
 Senna recalls her father being determined "to hammer racial consciousness home to his three light-skinned children."
-Decades later, Senna looked back not only at her parents’ divorce, but at the family histories they tried so hard to overcome.
-Her often painful journey through the past is epitomized by the question posed to her as a young child by her father: "Don’t you know who I am?".
-In 2010, Danzy's father, Carl Senna, sued Senna for "libel, privacy invasion, fraud, and misappropriation of his name and likeness" in the book and claimed she had misled him in telling him what the book was about in order to get information from him for the work.
+Decades later, Senna looks back not only at her parents’ divorce, but at the family histories they tried so hard to overcome.
+Her often painful journey through the past is epitomized by the question posed to her as a young child by her father: "Don’t you know who I am?"

 You Are Free

-Senna's short story collection, You Are Free (2011), was described by Kirkus Review as, "Deft, revealing stories [from] a writer for our time...a fresh, insightful look into being young, smart and biracial in postmillennial America."
+Senna's short-story collection, You Are Free (2011), was described by Kirkus Reviews as, "Deft, revealing stories [from] a writer for our time...a fresh, insightful look into being young, smart and biracial in postmillennial America."
 In the title story, a woman's strange correspondence with a girl claiming to be her daughter leads her into the doubts and what-ifs of the life she hasn't lived.
 In "The Care of the Self," a new mother hosts an old friend, still single, and discovers how each of them pities and envies the other.
-In the collection's first story, "Admission," tensions arise between a liberal husband and wife after their son is admitted into the elite daycare school to which they’d applied only on a lark.
+In the collection's first story, "Admission", tensions arise between a liberal husband and wife after their son is admitted into the elite daycare school to which they’d applied only on a lark.

 New People

-Senna's most recent book, New People (2017) tells the story of mixed-race Maria and her fiancé Khalil, who live together in '90s Fort Greene, then populated by black artists and bohemians.
-The seemingly perfect "King and Queen of the Racially Nebulous Prom" is troubled by Maria's fixation on a black poet she barely knows.
+Senna's 2017 book, New People, tells the story of mixed-race Maria and her fiancé Khalil, who live together in '90s Fort Greene, then populated by black artists and bohemians.
+Their seemingly perfect "King and Queen of the Racially Nebulous Prom" image is troubled by Maria's fixation on a local black poet she barely knows.
 The novel was in part inspired by Senna's fascination with the Jonestown massacre.
 The New Yorker praised the novel for making "keen, icy farce of the affectations of the Brooklyn black faux-bohemia."
-Time magazine listed the novel as one of the Top Ten Novels of the year.
+Time listed the novel as one of the Top Ten Novels of the year.